-So, while Type 2 EVENTUALLY may lead to the need for insulin, the condition is precipitated by TOO MUCH INSULIN.
-When your body has elevated insulin levels repeatedly over time, your cells will begin to start to “ignore” insulin.
+So, while Type 2 EVENTUALLY may lead to a deficiency in insulin production necessitating the need for injected insulin, the condition is initially precipitated by TOO MUCH INSULIN.
+When your body has elevated insulin levels repeatedly over time, your cells will slowly fail to respond to insulin.
 What causes the elevated insulin levels?
 As Dr. Perlmutter pointed out, typically, it is a DIET HIGH IN CARBOHYDRATES.
 And it is not just the AMOUNT of carbohydrates, but the FREQUENCY with which we eat them.

 Generally, when we eat a meal that is high in carbohydrates, insulin responds quickly.
 The large insulin load often causes a person’s blood sugar to drop quickly.
 Within a short period of time, a person will become hungry due to the quick fall in blood sugar, even though they still have plenty of blood sugar circulating in the body.
 And what would they crave?
 Not a steak!
 But rather a bag of potato chips, pretzels or crackers.

 Remember, quick spikes equal more insulin, equal quick drops.
 Then hunger signals cause a person to eat again before they have even returned to baseline.
 So blood sugar goes back up, and so does insulin.
 And once again what does chronic elevated insulin levels lead to?
 You got it…tolerance…or in other words…resistance.
 Look at this graphic and see the difference between eating a meal with a large carb load or one with a small carb load.
 These constant fluctuations in blood sugar are unhealthy and damaging.